Becoming a Brother

 Support

-The Brothers do not belong to a religious order, but the Hospital is a Christian foundation and Brothers are expected to wear their gowns (which are provided) to attend morning prayers in the Chapel daily at 10 am for about 20 minutes.
-The Brothers are also encouraged to play a part in the community if they choose.
-This could mean taking parties round the Hospital (guiding).
+The Brothers do not belong to a religious order, but the Hospital is a Christian foundation.
+The Brothers enjoy wearing their gowns (which are provided) to attend morning prayers in our magnificent Chapel daily at 10 am for about 20 minutes.
+This can offer a time for contemplation and thought for any individual.

 Daily Visitors